GDWired/GDOfSerial/README.md

 ![Capture d’écran du 2022-12-30 17-24-40](https://user-images.githubusercontent.com/4105962/210091592-5f7041b2-74b6-4ad8-9f22-f04202043a87.png)

-In the image below (from the demo), if you press the "Send" button, the data on top will be sent to the first device found.
+In the image above (from the demo), if you press the "Send" button, the data on top will be sent to the first device found.
 The received data will be automatically written to the terminal.
 It is possible to get the data in hexa or string.

 ## API